weiqingy/caochong/README.md

 1. _[psudo-distributed Hadoop cluster](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html) on a single machine_, which is nontrivial to run HA, to launch multiple datanodes, to test HDFS balancer/mover etc.
 1. _[setting up a real cluster](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/ClusterSetup.html)_, which is complex and heavy to use, and in the first place you can afford a real cluster.
+1. _Managing a cluster of vbox/vmware virtual machines_, nice try.
+But let's see who runs faster.

 ## Usage
 TBD